Wren6991/NorForkConditionally/processor/readme.markdown

        +-------------+      |                        |
          premodified address^             address bus^
 ```

+There is only one other chip on this board, and this chip accounts for the need for the immediate address bus: a multiplexer, called the suffix selector, selects the source of the least significant 3 bits of the outside address bus.

+Why is this needed?
+When reading/writing to the location of the address latch, the suffix selector receives select signal 0: the immediate address provides the last 3 bits.
+In other words, the address of the RAM/ROM location, IO device or whatever is the same as the program counter / address latch.
+It's a non-operation.

+When the select signal is 1, the *microcode* provides the last 3 bits of the address.
+This is important, because the instructions are 8 (2 ** 3) instructions long.

 As a result, the microcode can select which of the 8 bytes that form the instruction it would like to address, relative to the current PC value.